 - CALEA -

-The Department first began exploring CALEA accreditation during the 1980s.
-It was felt that CALEA accreditation would further enhance the Department's professionalism, efficiency and effectiveness.
-In addition, it would increase the cooperation and coordination with other police agencies and the community we serve.
+The Department first began exploring CALEA accreditation during the 1980s with the thinking that the CALEA accreditation would further enhance the Department's professionalism, efficiency, and effectiveness.
+In addition, the accreditation increases the cooperation and coordination with other police agencies and the community we serve.
 The Gwinnett County Police Department was initially accredited by CALEA in 1993 and has maintained its accredited status ever since.
-The re-accreditation process involves submitting annual reports to the Commission attesting to continued compliance with over 400 standards, completing annual remote web-based assessments, and an on-site assessment once every four (4) years.
+The re-accreditation process involves submitting annual reports to the Commission, attesting to continued compliance with over 400 standards, completing annual remote web-based assessments, and an on-site assessment once every four (4) years.
 The Department was last re-accredited in November of 2020.

 CALEA accreditation provides our Department with a framework within which it continues to improve the services offered to the residents of Gwinnett County.
 Accreditation is a coveted award that symbolizes professionalism, excellence, and competence.